The partition algebra and the plethysm coefficients I: stability and Foulkes' conjecture: The structure of the stable Foulkes module

-We begin this section by giving a simple filtration on the diagrammatic Foulkes module.
-We show that the layers of this filtration are preserved under swapping the parameters; this gives an elementary proof of Theorem A. We then examine these layers of the filtration in more detail; we provide an explicit direct sum decomposition of these layers and hence prove Theorem B.
+We begin this section by giving an elementary filtration on the stable Foulkes module.
+We show that the layers of this filtration are preserved under swapping the parameters; this gives a simple proof of Theorem A. We then examine these layers of the filtration in more detail; we provide an explicit direct sum decomposition of these layers and hence prove Theorem B.